jacobdgm/jacobdgm/README.md

 ### Hi, I'm Jacob 👋

+I'm a web developer and a musician.

 <!--
+- things I'm proud of
+- things I'm interested in
+- things I'm currently learning

 **jacobdgm/jacobdgm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: